 The Faculty Fellow Program provides funding for fellows in four areas: sponsored programs; economic development and technology commercialization; strategic planning and budget; and compliance, integrity, and safety.

 The Graduate Assistant Cost Share (GACS) program is designed to assist faculty members who seek external support for graduate students in support of the University’s strategic goals.

 The Michigan Tech Research Award, presented annually, recognizes sustained productive scholarly endeavor or a single noteworthy breakthrough in research results.
 Nominations should consider the impact the nominee has made toward advancement of knowledge or scholarship.

 Portage Health Foundation and Michigan Tech are critically aware of how health research funding not only produces humanitarian benefits, but also generates significant domestic economic activity.
 Together they have committed funds to accelerate health-research that ultimately enhances the health and wellbeing of our local community and global society.

-The Research Excellence Fund (REF) program awards grants in four categories:
+The Research Excellence Fund (REF) program awards grants in the following categories:

 scholarship and creativity grants, and